senaite/senaite.sync/README.rst

 ----------------------

 There are some required fields that without them SYNC cannot be used at all.
 They are basically required fields for Migration.
-Figure [fig:required] shows the basic SYNC view where the fields with red dots are mandatory to fill.
+The Image below shows the basic SYNC view where the fields with red dots are mandatory to fill.

 Domain Name
 ~~~~~~~~~~~